 And, it wasn’t alone!

-The research, published in the Journal of Vertebrate Paleontology, also reveals various kinds of “terror crocodile.”
+The research, published in the Journal of Vertebrate Paleontology, also reveals various kinds of “terror crocodiles.”
 Two species, entitled Deinosuchus hatcheri and Deinosuchus riograndensis lived in the west of America, ranging from Montana to northern Mexico.
 Another, Deinosuchus schwimmeri, lived along the Atlantic coastal plain from New Jersey to Mississippi.
 At the time, North America was cut in half by a shallow sea extending from the Arctic Ocean south to the present-day Gulf of Mexico.

-Ranging in up to 33 feet in length Deinosuchus, though, has been known to be one of the largest, if not the largest, crocodylian genera ever in existence.
+Ranging in up to 33 feet (10 meters) in length Deinosuchus, though, has been known to be one of the largest, if not the largest, crocodylian genera ever in existence.
 It was the largest predator in its ecosystem, outweighing even the largest predatory dinosaurs living alongside them between 75 and 82 million years ago.

 From previous studies of cranial remains and bite marks on dinosaur fossil bones, paleontologists have long speculated that the massive beasts preyed on dinosaurs.